jsreport/docs/docs/chrome-pdf.md

 </script>
 ```

+See an example of using printing triggers when rendering charts [here](https://playground.jsreport.net/w/admin/O3R9I~xl).

 ## Native headers and footers
 The header and footer are evaluated as if they were a full jsreport template.
 This means you can add, for example, a [child template](/learn/child-templates) reference into a header and it will be extracted.
 You can also use main template helpers or data in the header/footer.
 Remember that in order to show the header/footer you need to activate the `displayHeaderFooter` option first and add some top, bottom margin to the template in order to give the page some space to show the header/footer.